 97% of youth in our programs have been successfully diverted from court.

-The Youth Council effectively assists our community’s most vulnerable children and teens.
-Through our work we have earned the trust of guidance counselors, health care providers, youth workers and parents.
+Through our work we have earned the trust of guidance counselors, health care providers, youth workers, parents and caregivers.

 We are committed to providing services at little to no cost.
 Our programs are funded and supported through local, state and private funding sources.
 We accept insurance and turn no child away due to a lack of funds.

-Short-term professional support to help children, teens, and families struggling with issues related to alcohol/drug use, anger management, communication, depression, developing boundaries, grief, healthy choices, peer pressure, relationships, self-esteem, sexuality, and stress.
+Professional support to help young people struggling with alcohol/drug use, anger management, communication, depression, developing boundaries, grief, healthy choices, peer pressure, relationships, self-esteem, sexuality and stress.

-Helps local police departments divert first-time youth offenders from the juvenile justice system through an evidence-based, comprehensive program that holds youth accountable, while providing assessment and referrals to additional services based on the needs of the youth.
+Our evidence-based, comprehensive program helps local police departments divert youth offenders from the juvenile justice system by holding youth accountable, while providing assessment and referrals based on their individual needs.